 Featured Comment from Dawn:

-Ribeye steaks have excellent marbling, making them tender, flavorful, and perfect for grilling.
-They are the same cut of meat as prime rib and are sometimes called prime rib steaks, which may or may not have a bone.
+Ribeye steaks, known for their exceptional marbling, are incredibly tender, flavorful, and perfect for grilling.
+They come from the same cut of meat as prime rib and are sometimes called prime rib or beef rib steaks.
+Ribeye steaks may or may not have a bone.

 For more details, keep reading.
 See the Recipe Card below for complete instructions and to print.

-There are many variables in timing: the steaks' size and thickness, the meat's temperature after resting at room temperature before cooking, and the grill.
-To cook steaks correctly, you must have an instant-read meat thermometer and a grill surface thermometer.
+Timing is affected by many variables, including the steaks' size and thickness, the meat's temperature after resting at room temperature before cooking, and the grill.
+To cook steaks correctly, you must have an instant-read meat thermometer, and a grill surface thermometer is highly recommended.

 It is hard to hit rare correctly.
 Use a grill surface temperature of 400° to 450° and decrease the first side grilling by 1 minute.
 Watch very closely, checking the internal temperature with an instant-read thermometer.
 Remember, you can always cook a bit more later, but you can not uncook a steak.